First-Year Students & Families

-Welcome, First Year Students & Families!
-Your Dartmouth ID Card is an essential component to the College living and learning environment.
+Welcome, First-Year Students & Families!
+The Dartmouth ID Card is an essential component to the College living and learning environment.
 Students will need to carry it with them at all times.
 It is necessary for access to residence halls, academic and social facilities, and campus events.
 It serves as your library and dining card, and provides various accounts to handle most of your financial transactions on campus.

 Learn how to submit a photo for your ID Card.

 This account is available for every student at Dartmouth.
 It is prepared on the system with a zero balance and is enabled through the ID card.
 Transactions with this account will only be possible after students and/or their families have made a deposit to the ID card account.